jamongK/1Day1Commit/README.md

 # :jack_o_lantern: TIL
-Commit any codes or .md files about what I learned.
+Commit any codes or .md files about what I've learned.

 ---